 Every Christmas, Brits flock to the theatres for pantomime season.
 It’s the same formula every year; a man dressed as a woman; a girl dressed as a boy; the same call-and-response comedy; and every year, someone gets a custard pie in the face.

-To outsiders it must seem absolutely bonkers, but the great British pantomime has been drawing crowds for centuries.
+To outsiders, it must seem absolutely bonkers, but the great British pantomime has been drawing crowds for centuries.
 However, this uniquely British phenomenon is rooted in Italian commedia dell’arte, with influences from medieval mummers plays and a dash of Victorian spectacle for good measure.

-A Brief History of Pantomime
+A History of Pantomime

 The word ‘pantomime’ means ‘imitator of all’.
 It was initially used by the ancient Greeks to refer to a dancer who played multiple parts in the same production.
 The dancer would express themselves only through movement, telling classic tales from mythology or the ancient writers.
 Obviously, this bears little resemblance to what we recognise as ‘pantomime’.
-So where did our pantomime come from?

 Commedia dell’arte is widely recognised as the biggest influence on the modern pantomime.
 Literally meaning ‘comedy of the artists’, troupes of travelling actors would set up in the street to perform.
 Consisting of stock characters, a general plot, and a basic outline of the scenes, these performances were largely improvised.
 Actors would have a repertoire of phrases, speeches, and jokes, depending on their characters, which they would use time and time again.
 Sound familiar?
 Oh, yes it does…